victoriacheng15/school-management-api/docs/devops_practices.md

 - Python files maintain consistent style via Ruff.
 - All code is automatically tested, and coverage is reported.
 - Documentation adheres to Markdown best practices.
-- All fixes are applied automatically when possible.